shubhamm2712/InventoryManagementSystem/README.md

 - **Environment Variables Management**: AWS S3 for .env file and AWS Secrets Manager for storing credentials
 - **API Composition**: AWS Lambda Functions
 - **API Gateway**: AWS API Gateway

+The project adheres to industry-standard coding practices, including:

+- Use of type annotations throughout the codebase for better readability and type safety.
+- Validators are used to parse the input into respective classes and validate the content coming in the requests
+- Modular programming and recommended folder structure to reuse the components as much as possible.
+- Separation of configuration (e.g., authentication and database credentials) using environment variables for security and flexibility.

 ## 🚀 Project Architecture